knockout/knockout/documentation/custom-bindings-controlling-descendant-bindings.md

         }
     };

 As you can see, binding contexts have an `extend` function that produces a clone with extra properties.
-This doesn't affect the original binding context, so there is no danger of affecting sibling-level elements - it will only affect descendants.
+The `extend` function accepts either an object with the properties to copy or a function that returns such an object.
+The function syntax is preferred so that future changes in the binding value are always updated in the binding context.
+This process doesn't affect the original binding context, so there is no danger of affecting sibling-level elements - it will only affect descendants.

 Here's an example of using the above custom binding: